-Jermaine sits in the living of his one bedroom, accessible apartment, thoughtful and smiling often as he shares how much his life has changed since moving into his CT -811 subsidized apartment last summer.
+Jermaine sits in the living of his one bedroom, accessible apartment, thoughtful and smiling often as he shares how much his life has changed since moving into his CT – 811 PRA subsidized apartment last summer.
 As a paraplegic who uses a wheel chair, the need for an accessible apartment was his top priority.
-Weights from a recent upper body workout are placed carefully in front of his TC.
-He wouldn’t have been able to work out in the nursing home.
-He proudly shows off his framed photos of Chicago Bulls great, Michael Jordan and Lakes, Kobi Bryant’s first All-Star Basket Ball game and photos of Malcolm X conversing with a group of young men a few feet away from Harlem’s famous Apollo Theatre.
+Weights from a recent upper body workout are placed carefully in front of his TV.
+He wouldn't have been able to work out in the nursing home.
+He proudly shows off his framed photos of Chicago Bulls great, Michael Jordan, and Lakers, Kobe Bryant's first All-Star Basketball game, and photos of Malcolm X conversing with a group of young men a few feet away from Harlem's famous Apollo Theatre.
 He disclosed it was a great relief when he was approved for this program and eventually, the apartment in which he now resides.

 George is the first resident of the 811 Project Rental Assistance (PRA) apartments located at the Hayes Building in Haverhill.
 George is 52 years old, and had been living in a nursing facility for one year when he learned about the Moving Forward Plan Community Living waiver (MFP-CL) available through MassHealth and the Massachusetts Rehabilitation Commission (MRC).
 He was anxious to get out of the nursing facility.